Deep Variational Free Energy Approach to Dense Hydrogen

 In light of these difficulties faced by the nested Monte Carlo approaches~\cite{Pierleoni2004,Attaccalite2008a}, we introduce a deep generative model-based variational free energy approach for the dense hydrogen problem.
 We will minimize the variational free energy with respect to a trial density matrix~\cite{huber1968variational}

 with the two terms being entropy and energy respectively; $k_B$ is the Boltzmann constant and $T$ is the temperature.
 Although free energy minimization is a fundamental principle in quantum statistical mechanics, its practical application is inhibited by the intractable computational cost of entropy term~\footnote{Note that Ref.~\cite{Militzer2000} opted to integrate the Bloch equation for Gaussian density matrix instead of optimizing the variational free energy~\Eq{eq:variational-free-energy}.}.
-Recent advances in deep generative models~\cite{PILtutorial} have removed this road blocker.
-Variational free energy calculations based on deep generative models have been applied to a wide range of problems including the Ising models~\cite{Li2018z, Wu2018f, Zhang2018r}, lattice field theories~\cite{Albergo2019,Kanwar2020a}, atomic solids~\cite{Wirnsberger2021, Ahmad2021a}, quantum dots~\cite{Xie2022a}, and uniform electron gases~\cite{Xie2022}.
-In particular, due to the difficulties of alternative approaches, the deep generative model-based variational free energy methods have the potential to become an indispensable tool for many-fermion problems at finite temperature, such as Refs.~\cite{Xie2022a, Xie2022} and the hydrogen problem considered here.
+Recent advances in deep generative models~\cite{PILtutorial} have removed this roadblock.
+Variational free energy calculations based on deep generative models have been applied to a wide range of problems including the Ising models~\cite{Li2018z, Wu2018f, Zhang2018r, PhysRevE.101.023304}, lattice field theories~\cite{Albergo2019,Kanwar2020a,PhysRevLett.126.032001}, atomic solids~\cite{Wirnsberger2021, Ahmad2021a}, quantum dots~\cite{Xie2022a}, and uniform electron gases~\cite{Xie2022}.
+Because of the intrinsic difficulties of alternative quantum Monte Carlo approaches, the deep generative model-based variational free energy methods have the potential to become an indispensable tool for many-fermion problems at finite temperature, such as Refs.~\cite{Xie2022a, Xie2022} and the hydrogen problem considered here.